IJSComplexMatter/dtmm/doc/introduction.rst

 ``dtmm`` is an electro-magnetic field transmission and reflection calculation engine and visualizer:

-* Calculation of transmission or reflection properties of layered homogeneous or inhomogeneous materials, such as confined liquid-crystals with homogeneous or inhomogeneous director profile.
+* Transmittance & reflectance of thin structures, e.g. liquid crystals.

-* Visualization of EM field and polarizing optical microscope simulation.
+* Polarizing optical microscope simulation.

 *DTMM* stands for Diffractive Transfer Matrix Method and is an adapted Berreman 4x4 transfer matrix method and an adapted 2x2 extended Jones method.
 Details of the method are given in *... some future paper*.
 See :ref:`method` for a quick explanation of the method.